alexpunct/Awesome-Files/README.md

 Also in the `server.js` file is where tha application is setup and most middlewares are added.

+## Known issues

+- tests are failing after the changes in the framework
+- styling needed for the notifications and dropzone

 ## License
 Awesome Files is released under the [MIT License](http://www.opensource.org/licenses/MIT).